xyproto/algernon/README.md

 // Logs the given strings as WARN.
 Takes a variable number of strings. warn(...)

+// Logs the given string as ERROR.
+Takes a variable number of strings. err(...)

 // Provide a lua function that will be run once, when the server is ready to start serving.
 OnReady(function)